BA, University of Toronto

 Nick Pantaleo is a retired executive of Rogers Communications where he was Senior Vice President, Corporate Finance from 2013-2018 responsible for Business Continuity, Corporate Investigations, Enterprise Risk Management, Fraud Management, Insurance, Internal Audit, Physical Security, Retail Loss Prevention and Tax.

 Prior to joining Rogers, Nick was a partner with PricewaterhouseCoopers LLP for 22 years, providing tax and business advisory services to a number of Canada’s largest domestic and multinational companies while serving in various national leadership roles within PwC.

-Recognized as one of Canada's top tax specialists, Nick has spoken at various tax and business conferences, including conferences sponsored by the Canadian Tax Foundation, the International Fiscal Association, and the Tax Executives Institute.
-He has written numerous papers and is a former co-editor of the International Tax Planning feature of the Canadian Tax Journal and a recipient of the Douglas J. Sherbaniuk Distinguished Writing Award, presented annually by the Canadian Tax Foundation.
-In December 2007, Nick was appointed by federal Finance Minister James Flaherty to serve as a member of the Advisory Panel on Canada's System of International Taxation.
+Nick was a nationally recognized tax specialist during his career.
+He spoke at numerous tax and business conferences, including conferences sponsored by the Canadian Tax Foundation, the International Fiscal Association, and the Tax Executives Institute.
+He authored numerous papers and was the co-editor of the International Tax Planning feature of the Canadian Tax Journal and a recipient of the Douglas J. Sherbaniuk Distinguished Writing Award, presented annually by the Canadian Tax Foundation.
+In 2008, Nick served as a member of federal Finance Minister James Flaherty’s Advisory Panel on Canada's System of International Taxation.

 Nick is a Chartered Professional Accountant and became a Fellow in 2006.
 He is a graduate of Institute of Corporate Directors – Rotman Directors Education Program and in 2012 was awarded the Queen Elizabeth II Diamond Jubilee Medal.